omidarmat/webDevNotes/react/react.md

 1. Update the component's view by re-rendering the component.
 2. Persist local variables between renders and re-renders

-So state is actually a tool.
-Mastering the state will unlock the power of React development.
+So state is actually a tool. **Mastering the state will unlock the power of React development**.

 ### **Mechanics of state**